 There is no cost to create an account, use our tools, create a dashboard, and get content — we built our free platform to help you get smarter about your equity and manage it.

-If you use option funding with Vested, there is a small fee on the option funding deal; it’s netted into your deal terms and no out-of-pocket cash is necessary.
+If you use option funding with Vested, there is a placement fee on the option funding deal; it’s netted into your deal terms and no out-of-pocket cash is necessary.

 What happens if my company has an IPO?

 We’ll be the first to send you a virtual toast!
 Congratulations!
 Your shares will be worth the price listed on the public market.